 Although we do have an Iron Age burial and other older objects, our strongest collections relate to the 19th and 20th centuries in Leominster and the surrounding area.
 We have objects, books and pictures relating to agriculture, crafts, trade, industry, domestic life, transport, and the First & Second World Wars.
 We also have a number of local maps, and historic photos of the River Lugg.
 We are lucky enough to hold a large collection of scanned copies of photos taken by Thomas Henry Winterbourn in the late 19th and early 20th centuries, which make it easy to see how the town has developed; a selection of these can be viewed on our interactive photo viewer (new in 2019 as part of our digital interpretation project).

 At present, the Museum does not have a dedicated education space, but with careful planning, we can accommodate a class of thirty at once if you are interested in making a visit.
 It is also possible to organize a combined visit to both the Museum and Grange Court, and make use of the larger rooms that they have there for education sessions.
 Alternatively, you may prefer to book an outreach session.

 Whether you wish to visit the Museum, or use our outreach service, we would be happy to devise a customised session for you based on the topics described above, so that it covers the areas that you need it to.
 Please contact the Museum, preferably by email in the first instance (using our Contact page) to discuss how we can meet your needs.
 Because we do not have a dedicated education space at the moment, we are not charging for visits to the Museum, but would ask you to seriously consider making a financial donation, in order to help us cover our costs.
-Outreach visits cost £40 for a half day, which will go some way towards covering the transport expenses and other costs of devising & delivering the sessions.
-I hope you will agree these represent very good value for money in the current economic climate.
+We ask for mileage costs if you book an outreach visit.